Promo code SPRING2022 will be automatically applied at checkout!

 a plate of meat, fish, nuts and veggies

-Intermittent fasting (IF) is the intentional restricting of our mealtimes to maximize health.
-Media coverage tends to paint IF as the latest fad diet … except it’s neither a fad nor a diet.
+Intermittent fasting (IF) is the intentional restriction of our mealtimes to maximize health.
+Media coverage tends to paint IF as a trend, but it isn’t a diet plan.
 IF existed long before it became trendy, and it can be unique in that it lacks some of the bizarre or arbitrary rules of other diets.

 Intermittent fasting really isn’t a “diet.”
 Think of IF like the dietary cousin to restricting kids’ screen time.
 Limiting computer time keeps our kids from gorging on YouTube and helps their developing brains.
-IF does the same for our bodies.
+Intermittent fasting may help some people feel and function better.

 How Intermittent Fasting Affects Glucose Levels

-When it comes to IF and blood glucose, the results are so much more than just calories and weight loss.
+When it comes to IF and glucose, the results are so much more than just calories and weight loss.
 IF is a boon for numerous bodily systems.
-It lowers blood glucose.
+It lowers glucose.
 It increases our bodies’ sensitivity to insulin.
 It reduces inflammation.
-It makes our digestive and metabolic processes more adaptable, and it can even change when and how our bodies make blood sugar.
+It makes our digestive and metabolic processes more adaptable, and it can even change when and how our bodies make glucose.

 1) Lower Insulin Levels